|

 Close up of the fine detail in the of stamping of these

-batons….note that even the chest feathers of the Wehrmacht
+batons….note that even the chest feathers of the Wehrmacht eagle are

-eagle are visible in the stamping.
+visible in the stamping.
+Some

-military uniforms, and what keeps them at the forefront value-wise in the militaria field of collecting today.
+value-wise in the militaria field of collecting today.
 When you consider how few men held

 this rank, it is almost unbelievable in today’s world that such